gagan-iitb/DataAnalyticsAndVisualization/README.md

 * Data usually has _complex correlations_ and i.i.d. assumptions don't always work very well (e.g. graph data, time-series data)
 * Data Visualization is critical to help us engage more diverse audience in the process of analytical thinking

-In this course, we want to learn how that is being done and solve real-life problems that we are interested in.
+In this course, we want to learn how that is being done and solve real-life problems that interest us.

 Activity Based Learning
 ------------------------
 # UNDERSTAND DATA ---> HYPOTHESIS ---> MODELS ----> INSIGHTS
-The Activities will reinforce this theme....will be done in class/lab
+The Activities will reinforce this theme.will be done in class/lab
  * Weight distribution: study modality
  * Rolling dice: central limit theorem
  * Phone features and cost model